-Proposals by Member Groups to publish academic journals should be submitted to the Academy of Computing Board, which is responsible for learned society publishing policy, via the Head of Publishing (publishing@bcs.uk).
+Proposals by Member Groups to publish academic journals should be submitted to the Academy of Computing Board, which is responsible for learned society publishing policy, via the Head of Publishing (publishing@hq.bcs.org.uk).
 Any new initiative of this type is the responsibility of the Academy Board and not Membership Board or its committees.

-For all other printed publications please submit proposals using the template available at (http://www.bcs.org/content/conWebDoc/1421) to the Membership Board Policy Committee.
-The projected cost and income from these publications should be included in the Member Group's annual plans and budget.
+For all other printed publications please submit proposals using the template available at (link to be added) to the Membership Board Policy Committee.
+Theprojected cost and income from these publications should be included in the Member Group's annual plans and budget.
 Applications for start-up funding can be made if needed during a financial year.